martinraison/ScalaWit/README.md

 The [Wit.AI API](https://wit.ai/docs/api) will likely be updated faster than this client.
 Suggestions and pull requests welcome!

 You're also welcome to submit an issue/pull request if you see JSON responses not being parsed correctly (failure or missing fields).
-Note that API calls also provide "-Raw" versions, which bypass parsing and just return a JSON string.
+Remember you can always use the `***Raw` versions of the client methods to bypass parsing and just return a JSON string.

 ## License